CrystalFerrai/ValheimMods/ProperPortals/package/README.md

 3. Run the game once, then close it and edit the generated cfg file in ``[GameDirectory]\Bepinex\config`` if you want to customize anything.

 ## Changelog
+1.2.0

+* Decrease portal activation range and add a setting to configure it.

 1.1.0

 * Shorter screen fade time prior to teleport, configurable.